 There are even more metrics you can add, like the person’s country, state, region, and city.

-Recency of visits & whether repeat visitors or new visitors: A repeat visitor can be shown related content based on what they searched for in the past.
+The recency of visits and whether repeat visitors or new visitors: A repeat visitor can be shown related content based on what they searched for in the past.

 Amazon does this.
 They even email users based on the products they browsed earlier.